abdulloooh/tsc/notes/points.md

   > A tuple type is another sort of Array type that knows exactly how many elements it contains, and exactly which types it contains at specific positions.

 - Tuples also have readonly
+- Using `import type` as opposed to `import` while importing types allows a non-TypeScript transpiler like Babel, swc or esbuild to know what imports can be safely removed.